rampal-punia/python-day-to-day/sets/intersaction_method_in_sets.md

 # Intersection Method In Python Sets

-Python sets supports various fundamental operations from set theory such as union, intersection, difference, subset tests, and symmetric difference etc. In this explanation, we will focus on the intersection method in Python sets.
+Python sets support various fundamental operations from set theory such as union, intersection, difference, subset tests, and symmetric difference etc. In this explanation, we will focus on the intersection method in Python sets.

 The intersection method in Python sets is used to find the common elements between two or more sets.
 It returns a new set containing only the elements that are present in all of the given sets.